CaptainRich/Weather-Dashboard/README.md

 7) Reducing the width of the browser window will resize the panels and search box.
 In its smallest form, the 5-day forecast panels are displayed on top of each other.
 8) For the selected/specified city:
    * Alerts are implemented to notify the user if the specified city is not found - no data is saved in this instance.
-   * The weather for the current day is obtained (from the API) and displayed.
+   * The weather (for the selected city) for the current day is obtained (from the API) and displayed.
    * The latitude and longitude from this 'API request' is used to implement an additional 'API endpoint' to obtain the 5-day forecast.
    * The 5-day forecast is displayed in panels, below the weather details for the current day.
    * Each date displayed is followed by the associated 'day of the week'.